ergogen/ergogen/roadmap.md

 - Update json schema and add syntax highlight to editors
 - Support different netclasses
 - Allow a potential filter for filleting (only on angles =90°, <45°, left turn vs. right turn when going clockwise, etc.)
+- Add `operation: skip` to allow easily "commenting out" whole outline parts
+- Better error message for negative rectangle (it may not only be because of corner/bevel)

 ### Patch